 - Then click on Restart.

-Once your computer reboots, select Safe Mode, or as an alternative, you can select Safe mode with Networking.
+Once your computer reboots, select Safe Mode, or as an alternative, you can choose Safe mode with Networking.

 Secondly, follow the steps to uninstall the video card driver